gravitational/careers/principles.md

 **We balance openness and transparency**

-We work as much as we can in the open, our commits, designs, and comments are largely in public repositories for anyone to use and observe.
+We work as much as we can in the open; our commits, designs, and comments are largely in public repositories for anyone to use and observe.
 We strive to find balance in open-core and community friendly software versus competing in a dynamic and evolving market segment.

 All our security critical code is developed in the open.